 In 2004, Justin left the El Paso District Attorney’s office to form Wyatt, Underwood & Myers, PLLC.
 In 2012, Justin was admitted as a fellow to the Texas Bar Foundation, an honor only bestowed upon the top 1/3 of 1% of Texas attorneys.
 Every year since 2009 Justin has received a BV rating, the highest a lawyer can receive, from Martindale-Hubbell.
 Justin is a Member of the Texas Defense Lawyers Association, the El Paso Bar Association, the UTEP alumni association, and the Texas Tech alumni association.
 He also currently serves as the President of the El Paso Chapter of the Texas Tech Alumni Association.

-Justin enjoys hunting, fishing, golf, Johnny Cash music, and riding his Harley Davidson in his free time.
+Justin enjoys hunting, fishing, golf, and Johnny Cash music.

 Sheldon A. Myers joined this firm in 2009, creating the firm of Wyatt, Underwood & Myers, PLLC.
 Before joining this firm, Sheldon ran his own law practice for five years.